What should I bring?

 Local Accommodations for Before and After Your Trip

-Both Eagle, CO and Glenwood Springs are roughly an hour from our base camp.
+Both Eagle, CO and Glenwood Springs, CO are roughly an hour from our base camp.

 Eagle Colorado Hotels